-British Insurance does not offer joint cover.
+British Insurance Services does not offer joint cover.
 Each person wishing to be insured needs to take out a separate policy.

-For both income payment protection and mortgage payment protection, British Insurance offers the following three cover options:
+For both income payment protection and mortgage payment protection, British Insurance Services offers the following three cover options:

 The maximum monthly benefit that you can insure under Income Protection Insurance is £1,500 or 50% of your gross monthly income, whichever the lesser.